-Where there is no solid proof as to what exactly leads to Alzheimer’s Disease, there is much evidence that eating right and exercising can ward off various health diseases.
+Alzheimer's is a progressive disease that affects your brain functioning.
+Diet plays a very important role in managing almost all chronic conditions including Alzheimer's.
+Eating right foods that provide nutrition to the brain can not only manage Alzheimer's but also ward off risks of other health diseases.
 Studies have shown that there is a link between nutrients found in foods and a decreased risk of Alzheimer’s disease.
 As told to Onlymyhealth by Ms. Manisha Chopra, a Nutritionist, Dietician and Fitness Expert, diet plays an important role in managing Alzheimer’s and other ageing-related health concerns.
 It is said that healthy lifestyle habits go a long way in protecting the human body from various illness.
 One must load up on green leafy vegetables, fibre, load up on nuts and also indulge in various memory-booster foods.
+This World Alzheimer's Day 2021, we have listed down 7 superfoods that are helpful in preventing Alzheimer's.

 Here is a list of superfoods that will help you alleviate the risk of developing Alzheimer’s disease and improve cognitive function.